InvenSenseInc/fork.zephyr-rtos/samples/sensor/tdk_apex/README.rst

 Driver configuration
 ********************

 The APEX is based on accelerometer data only.
-The ICM42670 driver configures accelerometer low power mode and the APEX operating frequency (25Hz or 50Hz).
+The TDK Sensor driver configures accelerometer low power mode and the APEX operating frequency (25Hz or 50Hz).

 Wiring